-Control your design’s performance with property values
+Control your design’s assumptions with property values

 Without properties, the geometry in Giraffe is just shapes.
 Properties add data about the objects that can be leveraged in Urban Calculations and Analytics.